Damages and Materiality: Effects on voluntary disclosure: General litigation effects of switching strategies

 In this section we study the effect that the threat of litigation has on disclosure strategies involving a switch between candid and sparing behaviour.
+Recall that switching is observed emprircally -- see (Grubb, 2011).
 We use the setting developed recently in Gietzmann and Ostaszewski (2023), which we briefly recall.
-The modelling framework of activity and observation, determined by a Poisson process of intensity $ \lambda\text{,}$ is as in the last section.
-However, at any time $t\text{,}$ if management have observed a signal $Y_{t}\text{,}$ they may act \textit{ sparingly} and disclose $Y_{t}$ with probability $\pi_{t}$ on condition that $Y_{t}$ is above a dynamic threshold $\gamma_{t}$; alternatively, they may act \textit{candidly} with probability $1-\pi_{t}$ and disclose $Y_{t}$ (without precondition).
-In the presence of potential litigation with liability-share\ $\rho_{t}$ the equilibrium valuation satisfies an ODE similar to (cont-eq) of the preceding section, namely
+The modelling framework of activity and observation, determined by a Poisson process of intensity $ \lambda \text{,}$ is as in the last section.
+At any time $t\text{,}$ if management have observed a signal $Y_{t}\text{,}$ they may act \textit{ sparingly} with probability $\pi _{t}$ and disclose $Y_{t}$ on condition that $Y_{t}$ is above a dynamic threshold $\gamma _{t}$; alternatively, they may act \textit{candidly} with probability $1-\pi _{t}$ and disclose $Y_{t}$ (without precondition).
+In the presence of potential litigation with liability-share\ $\rho _{t}$ the equilibrium valuation satisfies an ODE similar to (cont-eq) of the preceding section, namely

-where $h(t)$ is as in the preceding section.
+with $h_{\rho }(t)=(1-\rho _{t})h(t)$, where $h(t)$ is as in preceding sections.
 On intervals where $\pi _{t}=0 \text{,}$ the valuation therefore does not fall: it remains constant, providing an improvement relative to the falling valuation of the sparing mode.
-Management thus exert some control via $\pi_{t}$ over the valuation trajectory $\gamma_{t}$ and are assumed to receive a pay-for-performance reward (which they maximize) in the form
+Management thus exert some control via $\pi _{t}$ over the valuation trajectory $\gamma _{t}$ and are assumed to receive a pay-for-performance reward (which they maximize) in the form

-with $\alpha,\beta$ positive constants related as below.
-Here, $t=0$ denotes the most recent time of disclosure and unit time is left to the next mandatory disclosure (\textit{time to expiry)}; $\gamma_{t}^{1}$ denotes the valuation trajectory arising from a sparing strategy throughout the interval, i.e the solution of the ODE\ corresponding to $\pi_{t}\equiv1.$
+with $\alpha ,\beta $ positive constants related as below.
+In referring here to the market probability, this too follows the (Dye, 1985) paradigm which assumes that management's interests are fully aligned with the shareholders'.
+Here, $t=0$ is the most recent time of disclosure and unit time is left to the next mandatory disclosure (\textit{time to expiry)} ; $\gamma _{t}^{1}$ denotes the valuation trajectory arising from a permanently sparing strategy (sparing throughout the interval), i.e the solution of the ODE\ corresponding to $\pi _{t}\equiv 1.$